mostriki/hud_crawler/README.md

 - [] Write regex to target instances of discrimination using the levenshtein distance algorithm.

 - [] Integrate Mechanize to click through CL pages.

+- [] Integrate email notifications to alert the user when listings are flagged.

+- [] Consider using the (whenever)[https://github.com/javan/whenever] Gem to schedule cron jobs.

 ### Further Exploration